 After the hair is dry, use a alcohol or heat-treated comb or brush to style.
 Do not apply any hair styling products, such as gel or mousse, during this treatment phase.

-Leave the treatment on overnight.
-For best results while sleeping, cover the hair with a night cap or a shower cap.
-In the morning, shampoo and style hair as usual.
-Before using brushes or combs, make sure they have been thoroughly cleaned and checked for lice or nits.
+Leave the treatment on overnight, or for at least 8 hours.
+You may want to cover the hair with a night cap or a shower cap.
+In the morning, shampoo and style hair as usual with a cleaned comb or brush.